AlexsLemonade/refinebio/ami/README.md

 ### AMI Creation

-This directory contains the terraform config for an instance "AMI Template Instance" which upgrades Ubuntu and installs docker and nomad.
+This directory contains the terraform config for an instance "AMI Template Instance" which upgrades Ubuntu and installs docker.
 This can be run with `terraform apply`.

 You can then use the script `create_ubuntu_ami.sh` to create a new Ubuntu AMI with the name